Parking Charge Notice enforcement procedures

 Information about Parking Charge Notices and what to do if you receive one.

 The University car parks are patrolled regularly by our campus wardens to ensure proper parking and legitimate use.

-Vehicles that cannot be identified through a University permit or a registration number on our database, or that fail to park in line with the terms and conditions, will be issued with a Parking Charge Notice of £100.
+Vehicles that fail to park in accordance with the terms and conditions may be issued with a Parking Charge Notice of £100.
 This will be reduced to £60 if paid with 14 days.

 University permit holders may be contacted or issued with a warning notice under certain circumstances, but please do not assume this to be the case.

 If you receive a warning, do not ignore it – if you are unsure why a warning has been issued, email firstname.lastname@example.org.